 After your first square is lined up, pull the backing back just enough to expose your second square guide.

 Line those squares up directly on top of each other.
 This one will be slightly easier to line up.
-When I’m lining up the guides I like to start with one corner.
+When I’m lining up the guides I like to start with one corner of the square

 After you have the second set of squares lined up you’re gonna remove the rest of the backing.

-As you’re pulling the backing off with one hand, smooth down the transfer paper with your other hand like so….
+As you’re pulling the backing off with one hand, hold down the squares with your other hand so they don’t pop off that backing.

 Layering Adhesive Vinyl Tips